 Agency – Francis Marion University, which issues cards to approved employees and accepts liability for use.

 Cardholder – an employee of the university approved by his/her department head to execute transactions on behalf of the university.
 Before receiving a card, the Cardholder must attend a training session and sign a Cardholder Agreement at card issuance.
 Signing this agreement indicates understanding of the program and intended compliance with all guidelines of this manual.

 Card Issuer – Bank of America, contracted by the State of South Carolina to issue Purchasing Cards, to bill the university for all purchases, and to collect payment on behalf of the vendors.

-Department Head – University official who approves requests for a Purchasing Card, delegates transaction authority to the Cardholder, and oversight / budgetary responsibilities to the Departmental Liaison.
+Department Head – University official who approves requests for a Purchasing Card, delegates transaction authority to the Cardholder, and oversight / budgetary responsibilities to the Liaison.